Luisa Sigea de Velasco: Early years

-Luisa Sigea de Velasco was born in 1522 in Tarancón, the fourth child of the Spanish noblewoman, Francisca Velasco, and Diogo Sigeo, a Frenchman.
+Luisa Sigea de Velasco was born c.
+1522 in Tarancón, the fourth and youngest child of the Spanish noblewoman, Francisca Velasco, and Diogo Sigeo, a Frenchman.
 She had a sister, Ângela, and two brothers, Diogo and António.
-Her father had moved to Spain as a boy and was educated at University of Alcalá, where he learnt Latin, Ancient Greek and Hebrew.
-In 1522, he was connected to the failed revolution in Castile led by Juan de Padilla and known as the 'Revolt of the Comuneros'.
-Diogo fled to Portugal where he became tutor to the children of the Duke of Bragança, bringing his family to join him in around 1536.
-Luisa was then educated by her father, along with the rest of her siblings.
-As women were excluded from all European Universities at the time, this meant the Sigea girls received an education rarely afforded to other contemporary women, and almost never outside a monastic context.
-The family was relatively poor and of dubious reputation after Diogo's flight from Spain.
-As such, neither of the Sigea girls would be able to make a particularly advantageous marriage.
-Their unique education was therefore a means for them to make their way in the world and is directly linked to their ultimate social standing.
+Her father had moved to Spain as a child and was educated at University of Alcalá, where he learnt Latin, Ancient Greek and Hebrew.
+After participating in the failed Revolt of the Comuneros led by Juan López de Padilla, Diogo fled to Portugal in 1522 and began serving as tutor to the children of the Duke of Braganza.
+He brought his family to join him in Portugal around 1536.

+After moving to Portugal, Luisa was educated by her father, alongside the rest of her siblings.
+They were taught Greek, Latin, grammar, rhetoric, and music.
+The education that the Sigea girls received was incredibly unique; learning opportunities were rarely afforded to other contemporary women, and almost never outside a monastic context.